Progress towards affordable, sustainable food production will be made with successful partnerships, says Janet Allen.

 The GFS programme aims to provide the world’s growing population with a sustainable and secure supply of safe, nutritious and affordable high quality food from less land and with lower inputs.
 A short video that encapsulates the problem can be seen on the front page of this website.

-The programme has now published its strategic plan (PDF 1MB).
+The programme has now published its strategic plan (PDF 1.8MB) (updated in 2017).
 This outlines how the programme partners intend to work together across four cross-disciplinary research themes for food security: economic resilience, resource efficiency, sustainable food production and supply, and sustainable, healthy and safe diets.